 The Education of Students with Visual Impairments Program is open to individuals committed to the education of children and young adults who are blind/visually impaired.

 Cross Disciplinary Collaboration

-The Department of Special Education is closely associated with the Vanderbilt Kennedy Center for Research on Human Development, one of the twelve national centers for research on mental retardation and related aspects of human development.
+The Department of Special Education is closely associated with the Vanderbilt Kennedy Center for Research on Human Development, one of 12 national centers for research on intellectual disability and related aspects of human development.
 This relationship allows students to benefit from the many available resources and programs.

 Additionally, the Department of Special Education offers you the opportunity to work cooperatively with other academic programs at Peabody and other schools at Vanderbilt.
 This option fosters the study of relevant issues, develops related competencies, and can lead to apprenticeships in appropriate positions.